-Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-19 and FYE 6-20.
+Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-20 and FYE 6-21.
+The estimated fiscal effect is negligible.

-107. Sales of Fertilizers and Containers to Farmers
+108. Sales of Fertilizers and Containers to Farmers

 This exemption allows tax-free sales of fertilizers and containers for farm products if sold directly to the commercial farmer.
 Fertilizers and containers are exempt as a resale item under R.S.
 47:301(10)(a).
 The purpose of this exemption is to clarify that fertilizers and containers are not taxable as a raw material.